Active Solicitation · DEPARTMENT OF HOMELAND SECURITY

 AI Summary

-The TSA is seeking applications for the Law Enforcement Officers Reimbursement Program to provide funding for local law enforcement support at TSA screening checkpoints.
+The TSA is seeking applications for the Law Enforcement Officers Reimbursement Program (LEORP) to partially reimburse costs for local law enforcement support at TSA screening checkpoints.
 Eligible applicants include holders of Part 139 Airport Certificates and public institutions responsible for airport operations.
-Applications are accepted on a rolling basis, and early submissions are encouraged to ensure consideration.
+Applications are accepted on a rolling basis, and early submissions are encouraged for consideration.

 Contract details